CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module APP.3.6 DNS server.md

 ** Domain registration with external service provider **

 In this alternative, important domain information is stored at an external service provider and not provided by its own DNS server.
 The difference to the scenarios just described consists essentially in the omission of the Advertising DNS server.
 DNS queries from the external network to domain information from the internal network are not sent to the internal DNS DNS server, but to the DNS server of the external service provider and answered by this.
-When resolving requests for external DNS names or IP addresses, the Resolving DNS server accesses a DNS server in the external network, usually operated by the Internet provider, directly across the firewall.
+When resolving requests for external DNS names or IP addresses, the resolving DNS server accesses a DNS server in the external network, usually operated by the Internet provider, directly across the firewall.

-Even with this integration variant, only the absolutely necessary domain information should be offered externally, for example the name and IP address of the mail server and the ALG.
+Even with this integration variant, only the absolutely necessary domain information should be offered externally, such as the name and IP address of the mail server and the ALG.
 For particularly harmless institutions internal users, the Resolving DNS server can also be operated in the internal network, rather than in a DMZ of the inner packet filter, which facilitates the administration of the packet filter something.

 Advantages of this variant are the low investment costs and the low complexity of integration into a P-A-P structure.

 #### APP.3.6.M17 Use of DNSSEC

 DNSSEC is designed to protect DNS against attacks, including cache poisoning attacks.
 This is realized by asymmetric cryptography.
 At DNSSEC, all zone information is signed with a private key.
 These signatures can be verified using the associated public key.
 The key pair is called a zone signing key (ZSK).
-If a DNSSEC-supporting resolver makes a request to a DNS server that has DNSSEC configured, the server will respond by returning the domain information with the signatures.
+If a DNSSEC-supporting resolver makes a request to a DNS server that has DNSSEC configured, the server will respond by returning the domain information containing the signatures.
 The resolver can use the signature and public key to verify that the domain information is correct.

 To ensure the authenticity of the ZSK, it is signed using key-signing keys (KSK).
 A hash value of the public part of the KSK is transmitted to the parent domain.
 The parent domain uses its keys to sign the hash value and confirm the authenticity of the hash value.
 This creates a chain of trust.
 If the parent domain does not use DNSSEC, it has no keys and can not create a signature to verify the authenticity of the KSK.
-However, you can tell your DNS servers to trust their own keys, thus creating trust islands (Island of Trust).
+However, you can tell your DNS servers to trust their own keys, thus creating islands of trust.
 As DNSSEC becomes more prevalent, these trusted islands become larger, and thus the security level higher.
 DNSSEC offers the following security mechanisms:

 * The source of DNS information is authenticated.
 * The integrity of the domain information is ensured, so domain information can no longer be manipulated because the signature makes this manipulation visible.
 For example, customers can be sure to communicate with the right web server or mail server.